Conventional Loans – Advantages & Guidelines

 There isn’t just one type of convention loan.
 There are many different mortgage programs, each with their only rules and eligibility.
 The main requirements have to do with:

 - Debt to Income (DTI) – 45% is the maximum debt to income for most conventional loans

 - Credit score – minimum 620 – 640.
 The higher the score, the better the interest rate

 - Down Payment – minimum 5% down.
 Much more if it’s not owner-occupied

 - Occupancy – the guidelines for a primary residence, second home, or investment will vary.

 Interest rates will vary depending upon several things.
 Here are a few items that make a rate higher:

 - Past foreclosures

-Does a conventional loan from Total Lending Concepts in Columbia, MO sound right for you?
+Does a conventional loan from Total Lending Concepts sound right for you?
 Contact us today to take your next step.